A Voice for the Voiceless

 Erin's media appearances have included Access Hollywood 2020 Tamron Hall 2020 HLN 2020 CBS Morning Show 2019 The Morning Blend 2019 CNN 2018, HLN 2018, BUILD 2018 TLC Breaking the Silence Documentary TODAY show 2015, Nancy Grace 2015, ABC Nightline 2015, CNN 2015, Dr. Drew 2015, Inside Edition 2015, MSNBC 2015, Oprah Winfrey Network 2014, Windy City Live 2014, MSNBC 2013, FOX 2013, Katie Couric 2013, Oprah Life Class 2012, CNN 2012, Issues with Jane Velez Mitchell 2011, Oprah Winfrey Show October 2010, Montel Williams in April/July 2006, and Good Morning America in May 2006.
 Erin has appeared in People Magazine, Glamour Magazine, Time Magazine, The New York Times, Time Magazine, New York Post, The London Times, USA Today, Chicago Tribune, Daily Herald, among others.
 In December 2010 I was voted News Maker of the year for the Daily Herald.

-She earned her masters degree in Social Work and is the author of Stolen Innocence, Living for Today, An Unimaginable Act, and Bailey No Ordinary Cat & The Diary of a Cat Named Carrot.
+She earned her masters degree in Social Work and is the author of Stolen Innocence, Living for Today, An Unimaginable Act, Bailey No Ordinary Cat & The Diary of a Cat Named Carrot.
 Erin is a mom to three little girls.
 When she is traveling to state capitols or speaking engagements she is entertaining her 270,000 Instagram followers that follow her famous cat.
 IG: The_Cat_Named_Carrot.